sigilante/diff/README.md

 Here the longest common subsequence is `this is changed` and other text represents deletions or interpolations.

-This algorithm returns the longest common subsequence in reverse order.

 Our proof-of-concept algorithm will not be the most efficient solution.

 1. Retrieve each base text (there should be two).
 (Convert `cord` to `tape` using `++crip`.)